ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 In order to clean the project from the command line run <i>"make clean"</i>

+One can limit the debug-level printing of the code by defining the <i>LOGER_MAX_LEVEL<i> compile-time macros.
+The possible range of values, with increasing logging level is:
+Logger::USAGE, Logger::RESULT, Logger::ERROR, Logger::WARNING, Logger::INFO, Logger::DEBUG, Logger::DEBUG1, Logger::DEBUG2

 ##Usage
 In order to get the program usage information please run <i>./automated-translation-tries</i>
 from the command line, the output of the program is supposed to be as follows: